 Unity House is newly located at the North Campus Apartments (A3).
 In January of 2003, the Unity House was first established and located at 100A Bexley Place.

-The center operates foremost as a safe space for Kenyon lesbian, gay, transexual, and questioning (LGBTQ) students, faculty, administration, and staff, but is also intended to be an open and welcoming place for all members of the Kenyon community.
+The center operates foremost as a safe space for Kenyon lesbian, gay, transgender, and queer/questioning+ (LGBTQ+) students, faculty, administration, and staff, but is also intended to be an open and welcoming place for all members of the Kenyon community.

 Chris Kennerly, associate dean of students, serves as the administrative liaison for the house.
 The house is maintained by student managers, and programming occurs with the help of a program board; interested students, faculty, administrators and staff, are encouraged to join the programming board and help facilitate the house goals.